-I also don’t like pesticides.
+I also don’t like chemicals or using pesticides.
 AT ALL.

 So if I can eliminate any small annoying creatures naturally, I will do it.

-Unfortunately, sometimes in order to do things naturally, you risk the loss of effectiveness.
+Unfortunately, sometimes to do things naturally, you risk the loss of effectiveness.
 Luckily in the case of fruit flies, this is not true.
-I have an easy and very effective way to eliminate those pesky flies without any sprays or chemicals.
+I have an easy and effective way to eliminate those pesky flies without any sprays or chemicals.

-All you need is an empty bread bag and a ripe banana and you have the makings of a fruit fly trap!
-Fruit flies are attracted to sugars and bananas are the perfect way to attract a lot of flies in one shot.
+All you need is an empty bread bag and a ripe banana, and you have the makings of a fruit fly trap!
+Fruit flies are attracted to sugars, and bananas are the perfect way to attract a lot of flies in one shot.

 I usually do this in the evening before going to bed.

-Also, do not let the air out or you will risk those pesky fruit flies escaping.
+Also, do not let the air out, or you will risk those pesky fruit flies escaping.

-Next just toss that bag in the trash.
+Next, toss that bag in the trash.

 I have never EVER had this not work.

-Remember if you are repeating this tip make sure to use a brand new bag and banana piece each time.
+Remember if you are repeating this tip, make sure to use a brand new bag and banana piece each time.

-I decided to give a few of these tips a try and I have found that none of them work quite as well as the banana bag trick.
+I decided to give a few of these tips a try, and I have found that none of them work quite as well as the banana bag trick.
 If you find your way works better, then great!